 One of the reasons we created Washington Wealth Advisors was to provide comprehensive financial planning to our clients.
 This means that we care about your entire financial picture, not just your investment accounts.
 In the same way a good doctor will ask about your diet and exercise habits and review your records before making a diagnosis, we strive to take a personalized approach employing our fiduciary standing and aligning advice with your unique goals.

-With the appropriate insurance tools, you can ensure that your assets are protected and your family has a secure future, even if the unexpected happens.
+With the appropriate insurance tools, you can ensure that your assets are protected, and your family has a secure future, if the unexpected happens.
 As part of our annual planning reviews, we address the three key insurances that are an important part of your financial plan and can coordinate with your insurance provider to ensure you are covered.

 Thankfully, this is the least commonly used insurance of the three, but the most commonly purchased due to its importance.
 Life insurance protects your dependents in the event of your death.
 It’s important to carry life insurance if you have children or other dependents and to update your coverage based on your needs at least once per year.

 Life insurance policies should be purchased to take into account mortgages, non-mortgage debt, childcare, college savings, and more.
 Stay at home parents should also have coverage, since they provide valuable work that would be costly to outsource in the event of their death.
 Business owners may have other insurance needs to protect the future of their business.

 About one in four of workers in their twenties will likely become disabled at some point in their careers.
 An accident, injury, or illness that keeps you from working can wreak havoc on your financial plans and set you back months or years.
 The most common long-term disability claims last year were neck, back, or joint disorders, according to the Council for Disability Awareness.